jdhern17/LinuxQuizzer/SECURITY.md

-# Security-First Architecture for Quinux App
+# Security-First Architecture for LinuxQuizzer
 ## Table of Contents

 1. [Introduction](#introduction)